 Recognize and advance the full range of rights for all people with Down syndrome

 The NDSC is the major advocate for people with Down syndrome.
 Its voice is heard by the federal government and by agencies and organizations nationwide.
 Through its Governmental Affairs Director, the NDSC provides direct input into the legislative process in regards to education, employment, health-care, community living and other areas of importance to those we serve.

 Promote full participation of people with Down syndrome in all aspects of community life

-The NDSC has been in the forefront promoting full participation in community life for people with Down syndrome through national advocacy efforts, training, information dissemination, articles in the Down Syndrome News, the Down Syndrome Headline News and Governmental Affairs Newsline.
+The NDSC has been in the forefront promoting full participation in community life for people with Down syndrome through national advocacy efforts, training, information dissemination, articles in the Down Syndrome News, monthly E-News, and Governmental Affairs Newsline.
 The Youth and Adult Conference at the annual NDSC convention focuses on living independent lives and participating more fully in the community including work, recreation and leisure activities as well as living independently.
 All information and assistance provided by NDSC is written to promote inclusion in all areas of community life.

 Recognize the variability of personal needs and respect individual choices